thrackle-io/rules-engine/docs/src/src/client/token/handler/ruleContracts/HandlerTokenMaxSupplyVolatility.sol/contract.HandlerTokenMaxSupplyVolatility.md

 that setting a rule will automatically activate it.

-*Set the setAccountMinMaxTokenBalanceRule suite.
+*Set the setTokenMaxSupplyVolatilityRule suite.
 Restricted to rule administrators only.*

 ```solidity